openapistack/openapi-backend/README.md

 in your favourite Node.js framework.

 OpenAPI Backend sits nicely in between your framework and business logic.
-It handles routing, input validation and response mocking; using only standard OpenAPI specification!
+It handles routing, input validation and response mocking; using only standard OpenAPI specification.

 ## Features